unizar-qtc/guides/docs/ssh.md

 ## Hosts
 Directions (DNS/IP addresses) for the BIFI's access point computers.
+Only *bridge* can be access from non-unauthorized IPs.

 |  HOST NAME |       DIRECTION        |
 | :--------: | ---------------------- |